what happened in Amsterdam during WW2

 The Nazis followed a three step plan: registration, concentration and deportation.
 In this tour I will show you what happened in Amsterdam.

 There is no place that tells the story about WW2 in Amsterdam so succinctly as the Museum of the Dutch Resistance does.
 Located in the heart of the old Jewish quarter, is the former theatre.
 During the war the Nazis made Jews assemble in this building.
 This was their last stop in Amsterdam and the first step in the deportation process that ended in Auswitsch or Sobibor for most of the Dutch Jews.

 Also we will see the Auswitsch monument and visit the old Portuguese synagogue, where nothing changed since 1670.
 The Nazis wanted to use this place as the assembly point but they preffered the theatre.

-On Saturdays the synagogue is closed for visits so instead we can visit the Jewish museum (entrance included).
+On Saturdays the synagogue is closed for visits.

 Meeting Location + Tour Duration

 Meeting location: We can meet in the lobby of your hotel.
 Public transport is not included.
 Of course I can also pick you up from the cruise boat, central station or airport, but transport is not included in the tourprice.

 End location: Your hotel, or any other location in the city centre.

 Saturdays and Sundays the tour is from 10AM - 14hrs.